 Investing to improve your business’s customer experience (CX) can be the difference between its success and its failure.

 When companies take the time to strategically plan and improve their customer experience, it pays huge dividends.
-Forrester Research stated there was $1.3 billion in additional revenue for companies that improved their CX from below average to above average.
+Forrester Research has stated companies that improved their CX from below average to above average saw an additional $1.3 billion revenue.

-The return on investment that comes from improved customer experience is directly related to increased customer loyalty – each customer buys more, you lose fewer customers, and your customers are more willing to spread good news about your business.
+The ROI from improving customer experience is directly related to increased customer loyalty.
+As each customer buys more, you lose fewer customers, and your customers are more willing to spread good news about your business.

-We’ve all done it.
+We’ve all shared good or bad things about a company before.
 I know I have.

 It’s like management guru Peter Drucker once said: